samozm/bayesian_network_regression_imp/README.md

 #### Simulations and other relevant materials for "Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model".

+All code is meant to be used with [BayesianNetworkRegression.jl](https://github.com/samozm/BayesianNetworkRegression.jl).

 ### Simulation
 All files for generating simulations are in the `simulation/` directory.